-Don't forget that goats are really good at escaping from regular fenced in yards!
-They also do not do well on a leash or on a tie line.
+Don't forget that goats are really good at escaping from regular fenced-in yards!
+They also do not do well on a leash or a tie line.

 They also need a shelter to protect them from bad weather.
 Their home will have to be kept clean and dry.